 When you are travelling by train you can obviously take a prepared home meal with you, the same goes for a car trip, but when it comes to taking a plane it starts getting trickier.
 Depending on how long your plane ride is, I highly recommend you plan ahead and coordinate a vegan menu in advance.
 Most airlines allow you to choose a vegan meal option for free and you can choose it on their website or app in just a few minutes.
 Give it a try!
 I did this a couple of times, always had good meals and even got my meal before everyone else, which is also nice.

 Take A Snack

 Never leave anywhere without some vegan snacks.
 Even when you planned the vegan meal on your plane, better take one or two snacks for the ride anyway, as you never know how good the meals are.
-When you are exploring a new place you will also be thankful for your little snacks, when you get hungry, but don’t have any plant based restaurant nearby.
+When you are exploring a new place you will also be thankful for your little snacks when you get hungry, but don’t have any plant-based restaurants nearby.

 Plan Your Meals Ahead

 The more you plan your meals ahead the easier it will be for you to stick to your plant-based diet.
 Let’s look at the different difficulties of meal planning.